giorgi1121/books_giveaway_service_api/README.md

    ### Users Interests:
    - It is possible for users to express their interests on different books.
 For expressing the interest endpoint is /express-interest/.
 Process is managed by ExpressInterestView.
 If the user has already expressed interest in a specific book, the application will not allow it.
    ### Book Interests:
    - It is possible to see all the books in which users have expressed interest.
-It is also possible to see the interest expressed by users on each individual book, although only the owner of that book has the right to do so.
+It is also possible to see the interest expressed by users on each individual book.
 Process is managed by BookInterestsView and AllBooksInterestsView.
 Endpoints are /book-interests/<int:pk>/ and /all-book-interests/.
    ### Owner Decision:
    - If multiple people are interested in a book, the owner can choose the recipient.
 The application checks the book on which the user makes a decision whether it belongs to him/her or not and whether the selected user expresses interest in this book.
 Process is managed by ChooseInterestedUserView.
 For owner decision endpoint is /choose-interested-user/.